gabeklein/expressive-mvc/README.md

 <br/>

 > **Good to know:** <br/>
 > Reason this works is because returned `state` is a proxy, there to spy on property access.
-On the other hand, `get` and `set` are direct references to state.
+On the other hand, `get` and `set` are a direct reference to state.

 <br/>

 <h2 id="concept-method">Adding methods</h2>

-What's a class without methods?
+What's a class without some methods?
 Defining "actions" can help delineate state-change.

 ```jsx
 class Counter extends Model {